|

 wastelands, with stems and leaves with fine hairs.
 Stems

-occasionally tinge dark purple, and leaves are alternate, 3-8cm
+occasionally turn dark purple, and leaves are alternate, 3-8cm long

-long, 2-5cm wide, in an ovate shape, with tips pointed, obtuse
+and 2-5cm wide, with an ovate shape, pointed tips, and obtuse

-serrations on margins.
-Male flowers and female ones set themselves
+serrations on their margins.
+Male flowers and female ones set

-mingling together at axils.
-Fruit (achene) envelops itself with
+themselves mingling together at the axils.
+Fruit (achene) envelops

-perianths, and the lower half expands and becomes liquid; thus,
+itself with perianths, and the lower half expands and becomes